aiscorp/aiscorp/README.md

 ### 📘 2.
 Test task for Fugr.ru
 ***Technology stack: `React.JS`, cooperative work in `Git`, `Bootstrap`, `React router`***
 It's test task for frontend React position.
-The task is to create a table component that receives a large or small set of data as input.
+Task: create a table component that receives a large or small set of data as input.
 The table must have a search, sort, and add a new element.
 The task is also designed in the form of several pages.
 Bootstrap is used for styles.

 Repo: https://github.com/SunBro-Marko/fugr-ru-react-test
 Site: https://sunbro-marko.github.io/fugr-ru-react-test/